Art, Digital & Technology (ADT)

 Year 8 | Year 9 |

-Introduction to Food and Cookery Keeping everyone safe:
+Introduction to Food and Cookery

-Dishes Cooked: Fruit salad, loaded flatbreads, pasta salad, tomato soup, fruity muffins, crumble
+Dishes Cooked – fruit salad, loaded flatbreads, pasta salad, tomato soup, fruity muffins, crumble. |

 |